 A dialog appears and remains on the screen until the workflow completes.
 You may optionally choose to send the workflow to the background if you want to perform other tasks while it runs.

-Optionally, go to the GCP Console and note the effect of running the workflow.
+Optionally, go to the Cloud Console and note the effect of running the workflow.

-The GCP plug-in for vRealize Orchestrator enables vRealize Automation administrators to create blueprints of GCP resources and publish them to the vRealize Automation catalog.
+The Google Cloud plug-in for vRealize Orchestrator enables vRealize Automation administrators to create blueprints of Google Cloud resources and publish them to the vRealize Automation catalog.
 End users can request and deploy blueprints.

 For more information, see Designing and Publishing Blueprints in the VMware documentation.